 The Australian Emergency Management Institute (AEMI) is a Centre of Excellence for knowledge and capability development in the national emergency management sector.
 As a part of the Attorney-General's Department, Emergency Management Australia division, AEMI coordinates a range of education, training, professional development, information, research and community awareness services to the nation and our region.

-New products and services will continue to be developed for the emergency management sector, including workshops, seminars, masterclasses and other events, bringing together practitioners, policy makers and other key stakeholders to build knowledge and collegiality at a senior level.
-Other products and services will continue to be at the heart of EMA-AEMI’s work encompassing community awareness programs, school education activities, ongoing development of the Australian Emergency Management Knowledge Hub, including the library, and publishing the Australian Emergency Management Handbook Series and the Australian Journal of Emergency Management.
+Ongoing products and services of AEMI encompass community awareness programs, school education activities, the Australian Emergency Management Knowledge Hub, the EM Library, and the Australian Emergency Management Handbook Series and the Australian Journal of Emergency Management.

 The Institute has played a significant role in driving national emergency management capability and disaster resilience for close to six decades and will do so well into the future, with its influence reaching across Australia and regions of interest.